-OVHcloud’s competitively-priced HG servers with great price/performance mean that, if you are implementing a significant big data project or application, involving many terabytes of raw data, it could be much cheaper to deploy HG servers, as opposed to Public Cloud.
+OVHcloud’s competitively-priced Scale and High Grade servers with great price/performance mean that, if you are implementing a significant big data project or application, involving many terabytes of raw data, it could be much cheaper to deploy Scale and High Grade servers, as opposed to Public Cloud.
 You also benefit from an unrivalled volume of storage space, and there are no noisy neighbours or hypervisors to wrestle with, which could be the case with a virtualised option.

 24 cores / 48 threads - 2.2 GHz

 40 cores / 80 threads - 3.1 GHz

 64 cores / 128 threads - 2.4 GHz